LineageOS/android_hardware_nvidia_arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

 - ``ERRATA_A78C_2779484`` : This applies errata 2779484 workaround to
   Cortex-A78C CPU.
 This needs to be enabled for revisions r0p1 and r0p2.
   This erratum is still open.

+-  ``ERRATA_A78C_2855381``: This applies errata 2855381 workaround to
+  Cortex-A78C CPU.
+This needs to be enabled for revision <=r0p1 of the CPU.

+- ``ERRATA_A78C_3604888`` : This applies erratum 3604888 workaround to
+  Cortex-A78C CPU.
+This erratum affects revisions r0p0, r0p1, and r0p2.

 For Cortex-X1 CPU, the following errata build flags are defined: